JayDe-FR/JayDe-FR/README.md

 👋 Hi, I’m Jay

-👨🏽‍💻 Practicing my FE skills daily
+👨🏽‍💻 Improving my Dev skills on a daily basis

-🎯 I'm here to become a web developer
+🎯 Here to become a Dev

 📫 Socials : @jayson_delion (Twitter)